TBDEX: A LIQUIDITY PROTOCOL

 Participating Financial Institutions (PFIs)

-entities that offer liquidity services on the tbDEX network
+entities that offer liquidity services on a tbDEX network

 organizations or individuals (by means of their wallet) who serve as a source of verifiable credentials